 Apart from free legal services to indigent people, the Clinic also conducts an extensive community outreach programme via its Advice Office Programme.
-The programme provides training and on-site back-up legal services to approximately 40 paralegal advice offices throughout the Eastern Cape Province.
-The Clinic further runs a community education programme, involving provision of workshops, the production of pamphlets and posters, the publication of articles in Grocott's newspaper, and talk shows on Radio Grahamstown, all on topical legal issues that impact on the Clinic's clients.
+The programme provides training and onsite back-up legal services to approximately 40 paralegal advice offices throughout the Eastern Cape Province.
+The Clinic further runs a community education programme, involving provision of workshops, the production of pamphlets and posters, the publication of articles in Grocott's newspaper, and fortnightly talk shows on five local and regional radio stations, all on topical legal issues that impact on the Clinic's clients.

-The Clinic operates as an attorney's office, staffed by legal practitioners, support staff and approximately 90 senior law students who work on a weekly basis in the Clinic under the close watch of supervising attorneys.
+The Clinic operates as an attorneys' office, staffed by legal practitioners, support staff and approximately 80 senior law students who work on a weekly basis in the Clinic under the close watch of supervising attorneys.
 All LLB students are involved in the Clinic through the compulsory Legal Practice service-learning course in their penultimate year of study.
 This course focuses on practical legal skills development.
 Students are inducted into legal practice by learning consultation and communication skills, file and case management, drafting and advocacy skills.
 We believe that this experience contributes to our students' marketability when they search for employment.

 A letter confirming attendance is given to all students who work at the Clinic.
-There is also a financial award which is presented to the most dedicated student at the Law Clinic.

-In addition, the Law Clinic offers two volunteer programmes for isiXhosa-speaking Legal Theory 2 students at reception (screening and interpreting for clients) and final year LLB students (mentoring of penultimate LLBs in their work with clients).
+There is also an annual financial award which is presented to the most dedicated student at the Law Clinic.
+In addition, the Law Clinic offers two volunteer programmes (i) for isiXhosa-speaking Legal Theory 2 students at reception (screening and interpreting for clients) and (ii) for final year LLB students (mentoring of penultimate LLBs in their work with clients).
 Vacation internships are also offered to students who have completed the Legal Practice course (to do case work) and to Legal Theory students to work at reception.

-LAW CLINIC STAFF: 2021
+4.1.
+LAW CLINIC STAFF: 2023